kevinresol/hare/README.md

 # RPG Engine

-A RPG engine for Haxe.
-The visuals and user input are abstracted away.
+A RPG engine for Haxe including the following core components while the visuals and user input are abstracted away:

+- 2D Map
+- Events (Scripted with Lua)
+- Items

 A default implementation for HaxeFlixel is provided.
 But it could be easily implemented on other game frameworks.